threedworld-mit/tdw/Documentation/misc_frontend/osx.md

 If you aren't using command-line arguments, you can double-click and run the .app like any other.

+## "When I double-click TDW.app I get an error: `TDW.app is damaged and can't be opened`"

+This is a [known Unity bug](https://issuetracker.unity3d.com/issues/macos-builds-now-contain-a-quarantine-attribute) and it will occur if you download the build from TDW's releases page.
+To fix it, run `setup.sh` (located in the same directory as `TDW.app`).

 ## "I'm receiving `localhost` errors"

 The build might fail to do anything because `localhost` isn't a listed host.
 In Unity Editor, you'll see an error like this: